AI-4-SE/CfgNet/README.md

 ## Installation

-CfgNet is a package on PyPI
+CfgNet is a package on PyPI.
+You can install it with the following command:

     pip install cfgnet